 - Assign and manage team member tasks

-- Manage content for newsletters and events (check out these events calendar plugins, too).
+- Manage content for newsletters and events (alternatively, you can try using one of the top WordPress events calendar plugins).

 - Color-coding for better at-a-glance category organization.

 - Add last-minute requests to the calendar to update the entire team ASAP.

 CoSchedule is for you if…

 - You need to schedule more than just blog posts.

 - You have a team of creators and marketers that collaborate.

 - You want additional management and marketing tools to grow your audience.

 CoSchedule Pricing: Free; $29 per user per month for Pro | Learn More About CoSchedule